n6ai/minze/docs/guide/minze/component-registration.md

 ## defineAll

 Define multiple components at once.
 They will be automatically defined in `dash-case` format.
-The provided components can either be an array of Minze Elements, a module object, or a module-map generated with tools like vite's `import.meta.glob`
+The provided components can either be an array of Minze elements, a module object, or a module-map generated with tools like vite's `import.meta.glob`

 ::: warning
 Your component class names should be in `PascalCase` when using this registration method.